 Governance & Chapter

-Dean Simon Robinson has been ordained for ten years, he was previously a teacher and a headteacher, always in inner city contexts.
-Dean Simon has wide experience of education, strategic leadership and change management.
-In the church he has been involved in the work of discerning vocations to the ordained ministry, pioneering ministry, spiritual direction, supporting clergy and is the Superior of an internationally dispersed community of priests, men and women, called The Sodality of Mary.
+Dean Simon Robinson.
+As a former teacher and headteacher in inner-city contexts, Dean Simon has wide experience in education, strategic leadership and change management.
+In the church, he has been involved in the work of discerning vocations to the ordained ministry, pioneering ministry, spiritual direction, supporting clergy and is the Superior of an internationally dispersed community of priests, men and women, called The Sodality of Mary.

-Helen Davies was appointed as a lay chapter canon in 2015.
-She also serves on the Cathedral Council.
-Helen lives in Launceston and is a solicitor specialising in business and agricultural property.
-She is active within the parish, a director of Launceston Foodbank and Launceston Money Advice Centre, serves on the Deanery and Diocesan Synods and is an ordinand training on the South West Ministry Training Course.
+Helen Davies lives in Launceston and is a solicitor specialising in business and agricultural property.
+She is active within the parish, a director of Launceston Foodbank and Launceston Money Advice Centre, serves on the Deanery and Diocesan Synods and is ordained.
 She brings her legal skills and experience in education, compliance and governance to Chapter.

 Daphne Skinnard is a lay chapter canon and was appointed in 2015.
-She is the chapter representative for the Friends of Truro Cathedral and brings a wealth of marketing and media skills, being an assistant editor of BBC Radio Cornwall and awarded a fellowship by Falmouth University in 2013 for her outstanding contribution to broadcasting.
+She is the chapter representative for the Friends of Truro Cathedral and brings a wealth of marketing and media skills, from her work with BBC Radio Cornwall.
+She was awarded a fellowship by Falmouth University in 2013 for her outstanding contribution to broadcasting.

 Robert Perry has been a Chapter member since 2018, having been a regular worshipper in the cathedral since 1986.
 For much of that time, he has been Secretary of St Mary’s PCC and of the Cathedral Council and is also a Lay Assistant and one of the cathedral bellringers.
 By profession, he was a chartered surveyor, and for most of his career worked for Cornwall County Council.